Mr28/Poly-MSc-thesis-trajectory-clustering/README.md

 Simply run the "main.py" file.

-Feel free to change the "dataName" to use other available intersection-data.
+Feel free to change the "dataName" in "main.py" to use other available intersection-data.
 You can also play around with the inputs of the functions.

 Have fun!